justsaykk/Persistence/README.md

 | 3       | Star Gazing |
 | 4       | Fruits      |
 | 6       | Sports      |

+> A great resource is <https://joins.spathon.com>

+##### Inner Join

+Inner join is the default join. -- It need not be specified in the query.

+It gives back a set of data that is common to both tables and leaves the rest out.
+There should not be any `null` values.
+If it returns `null` means the tables have nothing related to each other.

 The query looks like this: